tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

 top-level environment in its default configuration without having to understand all the details of how it is created and configured.

 The ubus_example_env’s new() constructor is not used for creating the top-level environment subcomponents because there are limitations on overriding new() in object-oriented languages such as SystemVerilog.
 Instead, use a virtual build_phase() function, which is a built-in UVM phase.

-The uvm_config_db::set calls specify that the number of masters and slaves should both be 1.
+The UVMConfigDb::set calls specify that the number of masters and slaves should both be 1.
 These configuration settings are used by the ubus0 environment during the ubus0 build_phase().
 This defines the topology of the ubus0 environment, which is a child of the